 - Advertising Interval: this value ranges from 20 ms – 10.24 seconds (in 0.625 ms increment values (meaning that the valid values are 20 ms, 20.625 ms, 21.25 ms, etc.).

-- Advertising Channels used: a device has the option to only advertise on a subset of the 3 primary advertising channels.
+- Advertising Channels used: a device can only advertise on a subset of the three primary advertising channels.

 - Advertising Timeout: this parameter determines how long the device continues advertising before stopping/turning off the radio.

-Each of these parameters have to be configured carefully in order to achieve the best user experience for your device.
+Each of these parameters has to be configured carefully in order to achieve the best user experience for your device.